v5ma/v5ma.github.io/aframe-curve-component-2024/example/readme.md

-Run the curve test on glitch https://a-curve-test.glitch.me/
+Run a test of the updated Aframe Curve Component 2024 here on glitch https://a-curve-test.glitch.me/

 Get the code here: